 Drain dates discarding soak water.

 Transfer dates to bowl of food processor and blend until completely broken down and pasty.
-Add 1-2 tbsp water if needed to help blend.
+Add 1-2 tablespoon water if needed to help blend.

 Add oat flour and thoroughly combine to thicken date paste.
 Set aside.